Coreum-Labs/coreum_fun-fe/README.md

    - Tickets can be traded on Coreum Orderbook DEX
    - Secondary market allows price discovery
-   - Tickets can be burned to reclaim COREUM
+   - Tickets can be burned to reclaim COREUM at the end of the draw

 4. **Draw Process**
    - Countdown starts when all tickets are sold